alexatwoodhead/ompare/README.md

 # Server install
-Includes all code elements.
+Includes all elements required for reporting.

+For Cache / IRIS (preferred) convenience a single XML install is available [ here ](install/OmpareCacheReporting.xml).

-Copy the export files from target instances to the report server.
+Copy the generated export files from target instances to the report server.
 Then load signatures and code profiled into the report instance.

 Example from IRIS Session